 By Carla Foote

-Last fall I planted new bulbs in my own garden and along the sidewalks at church.
-Even though I already have a variety of bulbs in my yard, I always plant a few new ones each fall.
-I'm running out of space in my small urban garden, but I'm glad I can extend my gardening space to church!
+Last fall I planted new bulbs in my garden.
+Even though I already have a variety of bulbs in my yard, I plant a few new ones each fall.
+I can always squeeze in a dozen daffodils or tulips or add the smaller crocuses and dwarf iris.

 Spring blooms from bulbs are hope realized.
 In the waning days of fall, in the midst of dying leaves and declining sunlight, I make this hopeful gesture in my garden.
 Tossing brown globes into holes in the dirt.